ungive/news/README.md

    Either ask for correction or delete all outdated translations.
    Ideally, only open translations when the news text is set in stone
 3. Run the `inv publish` task and lean back
+4. Do note that once a news entry is published, it is okay to unpublish it again and delete it, but its news ID should not be reused for a new news entry, as it may already have been shown to users and therefore may not be shown again.

 ## License